Elegy Written in a Country Churchyard by Thomas Gray

 the rooster’s loud call, or the sound of the hunting horn,

-will never wake them from their humble graves again. ( They will not wake up from their graves by chirping of swallows or cock’s loud call or the sound of the hunting horn)
+No more shall rouse them from their lowly bed. ( They will not wake up from their graves by chirping of swallows or cock’s loud call or the sound of the hunting horn)

 Stanza 6